Black Mahler, republished in January 2012 to mark the centenary of Samuel Coleridge-

 This moving story will haunt the memory long after the final page is turned.
 Norman

 Highly acclaimed international opera director David McVicar said, “Charles Elford has written a lucid and touching account of Coleridge-

 Croydon music teacher Joseph Beckwith meets 5 year old Coleridge-

 Novello publishes the first of a series of Coleridge-

 Novello’s music editor Auguste Jaegar and Edward Elgar promote the young composer.

-the Royal Albert Hall and the Duchess of Sutherland.
-Jaegar and Elgar appear to withdraw
+The Royal Choral Society commission a sequel to Hiawatha, The Death of Minnehaha.
+It is premiered at the North Staffordshire Music Festival in Hanley, then taken to the Royal Albert Hall and the Duchess of Sutherland.
+Jaegar and Elgar appear to withdraw their support.

 31st December at 11am, Jessie and Coleridge are married at Holy Trinity, Selhurst.